Medano Pass Primitive Road

 Refresh this page for the latest update

-Medano Pass Primitive Road is still CLOSED for the winter season at Castle Creek Picnic Area, 2.5 miles from the southern entrance of the road.
-The road typically opens again for the summer season around mid-to-late May, depending on snow depth.
+Medano Pass Primitive Road is CLOSED for the season at Castle Creek Picnic Area, 2.5 miles from the southern entrance of the road.
+On the east side of the range, the road is closed at Muddy Creek.

-Horse Trailer Parking Lot to Point of No Return – This section has become increasingly rocky and sandy.
-High clearance is now necessary, and 4WD is recommended in this first mile.
-Heavy recent snowstorms have left snow on the road, but it is slowly melting off.
-Check park weather forecasts to see when new snow is expected.
+Horse Trailer Parking Lot to Point of No Return – This section has become increasingly rocky and sandy, and has eroded areas in the road.
+Due to rocks and snow, 4WD is recommended in this first mile.

 Ponderosa Point - Several large dips in the roadway.
-Drive slowly to avoid tires slipping and digging out the dips further.
+Drive slowly to avoid tires slipping and digging further out of the dips.

 • Besides current conditions, there are many other considerations when planning to drive Medano Pass Primitive Road.
 Your type of vehicle, its clearance, its weight, the width of your tires, and your skill and confidence driving in sand, are all variables in driving this road.